 ABOUT the artist

-Kesha Dalal is a Brooklyn, New York based oil painter whose work explores atmosphere, material memory, and cycles of abundance and erosion through still life.
-Influenced by the visual language of her South Asian heritage, Dalal grew up participating in her family’s Indian wedding decoration business, where she was immersed in saturated colors, vibrant embellishment, and ritual display.
-That early exposure to maximalist creativity continues to inform her sensitivity to texture, repetition, and symbolic objects.
+Kesha Dalal is a Brooklyn, New York based oil painter whose work explores how experience and culture shapes one’s material memory through erosion.
+Influenced by the visual language of her South Asian heritage, Dalal grew up participating in her family’s Indian wedding decoration business, where she was surrounded by saturated colors, vibrant embellishment, and ritual display.
+That early exposure to maximalist creativity and Hindu mythology continues to inform her sensitivity to texture, patterns, and symbolic objects.

 about the art